honky/SoftwareProjektTUBAF2013/README.md

 SoftwareProjektTUBAF2013
 ========================

-currently in work, readme will be updated, wenn there is something to talk about :)
+currently in work, readme will be updated, when there is something to talk about :)